Ground states for the planar NLSE with a point defect as minimizers of the constrained energy: Introduction

 \section{Introduction}

 The Nonlinear Schr\"odinger Equation (NLSE) has provided for almost fifty years the effective description of the evolution of the wave function of a Bose-Einstein condensate (BEC) in the Gross-Pitaevskii regime.
 More recently, interest has grown in the possibility of modeling a BEC in the presence of defects or impurities by means of a NLSE with an additional pointwise interaction located at the defect.
-If the spatial scale of the impurity is supposed to be much smaller than the dispersion of the wave function, one can try to describe it by means of a Dirac's delta potential (see, e.g., \cite{CC-94,SM-20,SCMS-20}), obtaining the evolution equation
+If the spatial scale of the impurity is supposed to be much smaller than the dispersion of the wave function, one can describe it by means of a Dirac's delta potential \cite{CC-94,SM-20,SCMS-20}, obtaining the evolution equation

-where the sign of the nonlinearity establishes the character focusing or defocusing of the equation, and, correspondingly, the attractive or repulsive behaviour of the condensate.
+where the sign of $\beta$ establishes the focusing or defocusing character of the equation, and, correspondingly, the attractive or repulsive behaviour of the condensate.

 A large part of the available results concerns the one-dimensional case, that models the so-called cigar-shaped condensates.
-In particular, well-posedness, existence, and stability of standing waves have been studied for several pointwise potentials (\cite{AN-09, AN-CMP13, ANR-20, ANV-DCDS13,LFFKS-08}), while the well-posedness for the two and three-dimensional models has been addressed in \cite{CFN-21}.
-Here we aim at discussing the existence and the properties of the standing waves for the two-dimensional case, with particular reference to the ground states.
+In particular, well-posedness was established in \cite{AN-09} for the entire class of pointwise potentials, while existence and stability of standing waves were shown in \cite{FOO,FJ,LFFKS-08, AN-09, AN-CMP13, ANV-DCDS13,ANR-20}.
+On the other hand, the well-posedness for the two and three-dimensional models was established in \cite{CFN-21}.
+Here we aim at discussing the existence and the properties of ground states for the two-dimensional case in the focusing regime, i.e. when $\beta<0$.

+In fact, equation \eqref{eq-tNLS_form} is just formal in dimension two.
+In order to state it rigorously, one has to replace $-\Delta+\alpha\delta_0$ with a suitable self-adjoint operator $H_{\alpha}$, acting on $L^{2}(\R^{2})$ (see Section \ref{subsec-main} below).
+Such operator acts as the Laplacian far from the origin and its domain contains functions that exhibit a logarithmic singularity at the origin, like the fundamental solution of the Laplacian.
+As shown in \cite{AGHKH-88}, the operator $H_{\alpha}$ can be also understood as the limit of a sequence of Schr\"odinger operators $-\Delta+ V_{\ep}$, where, for every $\ep > 0$, the potential $V_{\ep}$ is regular, peaked, shrinking around the origin as $\ep\to 0$, and suitably renormalized: this is expected from an operator that aims at embodying a delta interaction at the origin.

+Incidentally, let us mention that the literature on the NLSE with a potential is much wider than the corresponding one about NLSE with singular potentials: among the others, we mention the seminal works \cite{FW-86,RW-88} and the papers \cite{FO-03, FO-03-I} for their results about stability and instability of standing waves.

+Moreover, the analysis of models with point interactions like \eqref{eq-tNLS_form} is strictly connected with the study of singular solutions for elliptic equations, that traces back to the eighties \cite{BL-81,CC-94, GKS-20, JPY-94, L-80, NS-86, NS-86bis, V-81}.
+In particular, it is well-known that solutions to the focusing stationary NLSE

+that are regular in $\R^{2}\setminus \{0\}$, vanish at infinity and are singular at $0$, behave like the fundamental solution of the Laplacian at the origin.